 If the system is fully pre-wired at a junction box remotely from the boiler it can be connected to the boiler.
-The diagram shows connection details of two proprietary systems (Honeywell and Invensys).
+The diagram showsconnection details of two popular proprietary systems (Honeywell and Invensys), for these and other systems from other manufacturers always use the boiler instructions in conjunction with the system instructions.